Updated May 23, 2023

 Definition of Linux Untar

-Untar is defined as a command which enables users to extract files that are compressed with tar, tar.gz, tar.bz2 formats of compression.
+Untar is a command that enables users to extract compressed files with tar, tar.gz, and tar.bz2 compression formats.
 This command is used for 2 specific utilities in file operations.
-It first helps the user to extract or in other words unpack files in the compressed mode and once the unpacking or extraction is done, the command helps the user to uncompress the same.
-Listing content, extraction of a single file, or directory are some of widely used utilities of the command untar.
-In this article, we will go through all the utilities of the command and take deep dive using some examples to understand them in even greater detail!
+It first helps the user to extract or, in other words, unpack files in the compressed mode, and once the unpacking or extraction is done, the command helps the user to uncompress the same.
+Listing content and extracting a single file or directory are some of the widely used utilities of the command untar.
+In this article, we will go through all the command utilities and take deep dive using some examples to understand them in even greater detail!

-In Linux, there are lesser options available for untar in comparison to other extensively used commands, and we will discuss about all of those in detail here in this section and later in the article take a dig at the working of untar command in Linux.
+In Linux, there are fewer options available for untar compared to other extensively used commands, and we will discuss all of those in detail here in this section later in the article, take a dig at the working of untar commands in Linux.

 tar -xvf <tar file name with .tar extension>

 2. Extraction of the tar.gz file

 tar - xvzf <tar file name with .tar.gz extension>

 tar -xvjf <tar file name with .tar.bz2 extension>